← Previous Story Fiction Directory Next Story →

 It will be fine, I agreed privately.
 Even if Mom was wrong and I lost the finger forever, I’d continue growing up.
 My other fingers would grow larger while this one decomposed like that bird Grant Welker found on the soccer field.

 Mom smacked my hand and the finger fell back among the ice cubes.
 Before I could read her expression, she hastily used my shirt collar to wipe a line of drool from my chin.
+I looked to her for an answer, even a punishment, but she didn't look at me or say another word for the rest of the drive.

 The emergency surgeon set up a screen between my face and my hand and injected a local anesthetic.
 There was nothing they could do to conceal the tugging.
 As soon as we were alone, Mom knelt beside me.